haridhayal11/WindowsOptimizer/README.md

 ```

-## No-Debloat Version (Keeps Microsoft Apps)
+## No-Debloat Variant (Keeps Microsoft Apps)

 ### What it does?
-- Everything from Debloat version except removal of Microsoft Apps.
+- Everything from Debloat Variant except removal of Microsoft Apps.

-### How to Use No-Debloat Version
+### How to Use No-Debloat Variant
 1. Open Windows Terminal/Powershell (as Adminstrator)
 2. Paste the string below into Windows Terminal/Powershell.
 ```